Tips To Increase Your Social Security Benefit

 4. Survivor benefits: In the unfortunate event that your spouse passes away, you can receive 100% of their benefit.
 Understanding how survivor benefits work, will allow you to make strategic decisions to maximize your benefits and/or protect a surviving spouse.

-First, the benefit a surviving spouse receives depends on two factors: 1) the age of the deceased and 2) the age of the survivor.
+First, the benefit a surviving spouse receives depends on two factors:

-When a spouse passes, the SSA pays an eligible surviving spouse a percentage of the deceased's retirement benefits, depending on the deceased's age: If the deceased did not reach full retirement age, the surviving spouse can receive 100% of the retirement benefit.
+When a spouse passes, the SSA pays an eligible surviving spouse a percentage of the deceased's retirement benefits, depending on the deceased's age:

+So, as a surviving spouse, you're entitled to 100% of the deceased spouse’s benefit, once you reach your full retirement age.
 And, if you're younger than full retirement age but at least age 60 (or age 50 with a disability), you are entitled to a reduced benefit.

 Unfortunately, you cannot claim your deceased spouse's benefits in addition to your own retirement benefits.
 Social Security will only pay one— the survivor or the retirement benefit, not both.

+But if you qualify for both survivor and retirement benefits, you will receive whichever amount is higher.
 This means that if you already receive retirement benefits, you can't apply for survivor benefits, if they are less than your retirement benefits.

 However, you can file for one, whichever is lower, and let the other grow and file for it later.